-- 6. (1) The President must, on the recommendation of the National Assembly, appoint a Chairperson and Deputy Chairperson of the Commission, respectively. - (2) Whenever the Chairperson is absent or for any reason unable to exercise or perform the powers and functions vested in the office of the Chairperson, or whenever the office of Chairperson is vacant, the Deputy Chairperson may exercise all the powers and must perform all the functions of the Chairperson. - (3) (a) Whenever both the Chairperson and the Deputy Chairperson are absent or for any reason unable to exercise or perform the powers and functions vested in the office of Chairperson, or whenever both offices are vacant, the remaining commissioners must 10 from their number elect an acting Chairperson. - (b) Any commissioner acting as Chairperson of the Commission by virtue of the provisions of paragraph (a) may, while so acting, exercise all the powers and must, while so acting, perform all the functions of the Chairperson.
+- 6. (1) The President must designate two of the full-time members as Chairperson and Deputy Chairperson of the Commission, respectively, who must be fit and proper persons to hold office as Chairperson and Deputy Chairperson. - (2) Whenever the Chairperson is absent or for any reason unable to exercise or 10 perform the powers and functions vested in the office of the Chairperson, or whenever the office of Chairperson is vacant, the Deputy Chairperson may exercise all the powers and must perform all the functions of the Chairperson. - (3) (a) Whenever both the Chairperson and the Deputy Chairperson are absent or for any reason unable to exercise or perform the powers and functions vested in the office of Chairperson, or whenever both offices are vacant, the remaining members must from their number elect an acting Chairperson. - (b) Any member acting as Chairperson of the Commission by virtue of the provisions of paragraph (a) may, while so acting, exercise all the powers and must, while so acting, perform all the functions of the Chairperson.

-Powers and functions of Chairperson, Deputy Chairperson and other commission- 15 ers
+Powers and functions of Chairperson, Deputy Chairperson and other members

-- 7. (1) The Chairperson is vested with all the powers and functions conferred on or assigned to him or her by the Commission, this Act or any other law. - (2) The Deputy Chairperson and any other commissioner are vested with all the powers and functions conferred on or assigned to him or her by the Commission or 20 delegated to him or her by the Chairperson. - (3) The Chairperson is, for the purposes of exercising the powers and performing the functions conferred on or assigned to him or her by the Commission, this Act or any other law, accountable to the Commission. - (4) The Deputy Chairperson and any other commissioner are, for the purposes of 25 exercising the powers and performing the functions- - (a) conferred on or assigned to him or her by the Commission, accountable to the Commission; or - (b) delegated to him or her by the Chairperson, accountable to the Chairperson. - (5) The Chairperson is, for the purposes of the Public Finance Management Act, the 30 executive authority of the Commission.
+- 7. (1) The Chairperson is vested with all the powers and functions conferred on or assigned to him or her by the Commission, this Act or any other law. - (2) The Deputy Chairperson and any other member are vested with all the powers and functions conferred on or assigned to him or her by the Commission or the Chairperson.
+25 - (3) The Chairperson is, for the purposes of exercising the powers and performing the functions conferred on or assigned to him or her by the Commission, this Act or any other law, accountable to the Commission. - (4) The Deputy Chairperson and any other member are, for the purposes of exercising the powers and performing the functions conferred on or assigned to him or her by the 30 Commission or the Chairperson, accountable to the Chairperson. - (5) The Chairperson is, for the purposes of the Public Finance Management Act, the executive authority of the Commission.